Last Minute Gift Ideas

 1. Gift Ideas for Those With Cerebral Palsy

-Some great gifts for children with cerebral palsy include stacking or building toys, especially those with larger pieces or blocks.
-These can help an individual with cerebral palsy practice their fine motor skills but are still large enough that they’re easy to grip.
-Switch adapted games and toys are also a great option since physical limitations may prevent someone with cerebral palsy from being able to operate switches on mass-market toys.
-Enabling Devices even makes a variety of switch adapted art products for hours of creative play.
+Switchadapted games and toys are also a great option since physical limitations may prevent someone with cerebral palsy from being able to operate switches on mass-market toys.
+Enabling Devices even makes a variety of switchadapted art products for hours of creative play.
 Musical instruments or adapted electronics are also great options.

-Water beads, puzzles, light and movement projectors, ball pits and liquid motion toys are all other options when it comes to finding toys that encourage sensory stimulation while still providing a secure, calming experience.
+Water toys, puzzles, light and movement projectors, ball pits and liquid motion toys are all other options when it comes to finding toys that encourage sensory stimulation while still providing a secure, calming experience.

 3. Gift Ideas for Those With Visual Impairment